At our St Stephen’s Green restaurant, the atmosphere is one of easygoing conviviality.

 Serving brilliantly executed Dublin classics, the Cliff Townhouse restaurant menus are equally suited to a three-course celebration or a light bite in the middle of the day.
 Staples include Seafood platters, selection of Oysters and Caviar, various market fish and Irish meat.
-Click here to view full sample menu.

-Early Evening and Pre-theatre Dining
+Early Evening Dining